Robert-Siberry/RobertSIFA2/README.md

 ## Deployment
-The deployment of the app is automated and handled different tools such as Jenkins, Ansible and Docker.
+The deployment of the app is automated and handled different tools such as Jenkins and Docker.
 After committing any changes to my GitHub, Jenkins will trigger a pipeline job via a webhook set up through GitHub & Jenkins Configuration.
 The different stages of the pipeline are outlined in my Jenkinsfile, which for mine currently are:
 - Build Images
 - Deploy Stack
 - Clean